LCA-CI-builds-repair/cloud-init/doc/rtd/development/testing.rst

 *******

 ``Cloud-init`` has both unit tests and integration tests.
 Unit tests can be found at :file:`tests/unittests`.
+Inte   in an ubuntu lxd container with python3-pytest installed.

-Integration tests can be found at :file:`tests/integration_tests`.
+..
+LINKS:ion tests can be found at :file:`tests/integration_tests`.
 Documentation specifically for integration tests can be found on the :ref:`integration_tests` page, but the guidelines specified below apply to both types of tests.